aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

    If your organization requires additional customizations to the bootstrap process, you may need to customize and deploy the bootstrap template.
 For more information, refer to [the Customizing bootstrapping section of the CDK documentation](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).

-1. When you see the following text, enter **y**, and press enter/return
+1. When you see the following text, enter `y`, and press enter

    ```bash
    Are you sure you want to bootstrap {